mendix/docs/content/en/docs/appstore/connectors/aws/aws-s3-connector.md

 ### 1.2 Prerequisites {#prerequisites}

-The Amazon S3 connector requires the [AWS authentication connector version 2.1 or higher](https://marketplace.mendix.com/link/component/120333) to authenticate with Amazon Web Services (AWS).
+The Amazon S3 connector requires the [AWS Authentication connector version 2.1 or higher](https://marketplace.mendix.com/link/component/120333) to authenticate with Amazon Web Services (AWS).
 It is crucial for the Amazon S3 connector to function correctly.
-For more information about installing and configuring the AWS Authentication connector, see see [AWS Authentication](/appstore/connectors/aws/aws-authentication/).
+For more information about installing and configuring the AWS Authentication connector, see [AWS Authentication](/appstore/connectors/aws/aws-authentication/).

 ## 2 Installation